OG-SCARCE/CAMPUS-SYNC/README.md

 **Campus Sync** provides a modern, modular, and scalable approach to managing essential academic workflows.
 Its layered design, clean architecture, and multi-role structure make it ideal for real-world deployment as well as academic project submission.

+---

+# 💡 Contribute

+- Fork the repo
+- Make your changes
+- Submit a pull request

+---

 # 🏁 Final Note

 <p align="center"><b><i>"Campus Sync — A structured solution for a structured campus."</i></b></p>

+---

+## 🌟 Developed with 💻 and ☕ by [OG-SCARCE](https://github.com/OG-SCARCE)

 <p align="center">
   <img src="https://www.guvi.in/assets/ClRfE5Qq-guvi-logo.webp" width="280" alt="Guvi Logo"/>
 </p>